NikodemWspanialy/MassageStudio-2.0/README.md

     <li>Identity (Microsoft.AspNetCore.Identity)</li>
   </ul>
 </p>
-<p>At this moment application does not have Views, only backennd side</p>
+<p>At this moment application does not have nice views, but very simple.</p>